cs4118/recitations/E-Freezer/freezer_sched_class.md

 * "preemption" is when a process is forcibly kicked off the CPU.

 * "yielding" is when a process voluntarily gives up the CPU.

+In addition to an expired timeslice, there are several other reasons that preemption may occur.
+For example, when an interrupt occurs, the CPU may be preempted to handle the interrupt.
+Additionally, a real-time process may have a higher priority than some other process and may preempt lower-priority processes to ensure that it meets its deadline.

 ### `schedule()`